2022–23 AWIHL season: League Business

 The official AWIHL gameday schedule was released at the beginning of October 2022.
-The season structure remained unchanged from 2019-20, with each team playing two of the four opponents in a four game series with the other two teams being played twice during the season.
-Ahead of the new season, after a two year absence due to COVID-19 outbreaks and subsequent lockdown and travel restrictions, AWIHL Commissioner, Melissa Rulli, stepped down from her role.
+The season structure remained unchanged from 2019 to 2020, with each team playing two of the four opponents in a four-game series with the other two teams being played twice during the season.
+Ahead of the new season, after a two-year absence due to COVID-19 outbreaks and subsequent lockdown and travel restrictions, AWIHL Commissioner, Melissa Rulli, stepped down from her role.
 She held the position for almost five years, having secured the position in December 2017.
 The Brisbane Goannas announced they had signed and agreement with the Brisbane Lightning organisation to merge their organisations.
 The Goannas would re-brand themselves as the Lightning for the season ahead.
 At the end of October, the league and Cluch signed a broadcasting deal for every game of the season to be broadcast live and free on Cluch's streaming platform.
 The streams would be available worldwide, with no region locking.
 In January, Perth Inferno released a special one-off Cancer Awareness jersey that will be worn in a game on 4 February 2023 and then auctioned off post-game to support Cancer Council Western Australia.

 Staffing changes for 2022-23 included Brisbane naming Tom Harkness as their new head coach, with Matt Meyer and Ben Stadtmiller to assist him.
 Adelaide appointed Joey MacDougall as their new head coach and the vastly experienced Jim Fuyarchuk as assistant coach.
 Melbourne Ice changed their coaching lineup for 2022-23.
 Rod Johns, Bryan Mackenzie and Andrew Marshall were appointed team coaches, replacing Marcus Wong, Mark Smith and Laurie Piggot.